Adr1GR/hb-server/README.md

-# HorseBreeders Server
+# HorseBreeders Backend

-This is the server for the HorseBreeders app.
+This is the backend for the HorseBreeders app.
 It is a RESTful API built with Node.js, Express, and MongoDB.

 ## Installation